tkvern/tkvern.github.io/source/about/index.md

 _Location_: ShenZhen, China.
 _Group_: EIMS.
 _Motto_: Believe what you believe, and stick to what you insist on.
-_Work_: Front-end & Ruby on Rails engineer
+_Work_: Front-end & Ruby on Rails engineer & Node.js engineer

 ----